AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-and-adobe-sign/using-xdp-templates-with-adobe-sign.md

 ---
-title: Using XDP templates with AEM Forms and Adobe Sign
+title: Using XDP templates with AEM Forms and Acrobat Sign
-description: Using XDP templates with AEM Forms and Adobe Sign.
+description: Using XDP templates with AEM Forms and Acrobat Sign.
 A video that details leveraging existing XDP templates with AEM Forms and Sign integration.
 feature: Adaptive Forms
 thumbnail: 39705.jpg
 kt: 6143